guyotJs/thalata/README.md

-# thalata
+# Thalata

-A collection of several different writings and tractates on the flaws in Mormon theology.
+> Being a compilation of theological writings and tractates on Mormon theology

+The design is reminiscent of [Sefaria](https://sefaria.org)